uchicago-library/uchicago-library.github.io/docs/web-checklist.md

 ### Search
 - [ ] Test search interface with non-Roman characters, if appropriate to content
+- [ ] Contents are indexed in appropriate tools (Wagtail, VuFind), if appropriate

+### Citations
+- [ ] Citations can be saved into Zotero, if site contains bibliographic data

 ## [Prior to Launch](#back)
 ### Documentation